fcavaco/bats_demo/test/test.md

 Using bash scripts to speed up my own software development activities is something I like, for example , creating blank dotnet core solutions to perform katas and quick tests.

 To improve my skill in bash and do that in a consistent and sistematic way, I've decided to find a way to perform test driven development while __"crafting"__ my own scripts.

-Uppon a few minutes googling, I bumped into [bats](https://github.com/bats-core/bats-core) originally by Sam Stepheson [Stepheson repo](https://github.com/sstephenson/bats), which is a [TAP compliant](https://en.wikipedia.org/wiki/Test_Anything_Protocol) testing framework for bash, a simile to [pester](https://devblogs.microsoft.com/scripting/unit-testing-powershell-code-with-pester/) in the __Powershell__ world. _(if you prefer more verbose stuff and wasting fingertips... outch! )_.
+Uppon a few minutes googling, I bumped into [bats](https://github.com/bats-core/bats-core) originally via Sam Stepheson (his repo [here](https://github.com/sstephenson/bats)), which is a [TAP compliant](https://en.wikipedia.org/wiki/Test_Anything_Protocol) testing framework for bash, a simile to [pester](https://devblogs.microsoft.com/scripting/unit-testing-powershell-code-with-pester/) in the __Powershell__ world. _(if you prefer more verbose stuff and wasting fingertips... outch! )_.

 Hence, after a go at it... this demo happened.

-Here I will:
+Without further ado, I will try to:
 - describe the prerequisites to run bats on your windows 10 env.
 - describe setting up bats and use within VSCode.
 - give an example of test first for a pseudo requirement.
 - describe how can one use bats within CI/CD pipeline. will use circle.
+- try out developg using a bats docker container.
 ## prerequisites:
 - Windows 10 pro OS.
 - [Git Bash](https://git-scm.com/) or any other [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) ... [client](https://git-scm.com/download/gui/windows).